mrnkr/react-native-expo-fancy-alerts/README.md

 ## Changelog

 * 0.0.1 - Initial implementation - has layout issues on Android that WILL be fixed
-* 0.0.2 - Android issue fixed (the sooner I find a nicer solution the sooner I'll implement it)
+* 0.0.2 - Android issue fixed
 * 0.0.3 - Added extra customization options
+* 1.0.0 - Years later I decided to package everything and release 🎉🥳